-On the way, we'd passed Penfolds and a host of other wineries that it would probably be worth a visit, but a quick check in the Barossa guide book we picked up listed fifty-five wineries.
+On the way, we passed Penfolds and a host of other wineries that would be worth a visit, but a quick check in the Barossa guide book listed fifty-five wineries.

 So, working on, say, five a day we'd be looking at more than a week and a half if we were going to be visiting them all.